 What is great about this MFP (multi-function printer) is that it lets you fax either from your computer or as a standalone unit.
 Its 35-page automatic document feeder is also pretty decent for its competition.

-In terms of print speed, this printer is rated at 19 pages per minute for both color and monochrome printing, but it actually varies depending on the application that you used for printing.
+In terms of print speed, Brother MFC9130CW printer is rated at 19 pages per minute for both color and monochrome printing, but it actually varies depending on the application that you used for printing.

 The output quality of the Brother MFC-9130CW is serviceable.
 What stands out though is its text quality which is right on par for a laser-class printer.